HackerSinhos/WikiPython/SECURITY.md

 ## Supported Versions

-This is the versions that i support on issues nad pull requests
+This is the versions that i support on issues and pull requests

 | Version | Supported          |
 | ------- | ------------------ |